-Upon completion of this offering, we will have outstanding ordinary shares upon the closing of this offering, based on the number of ordinary shares outstanding as of September 30, 2017.
-Of these shares, the ordinary shares sold in this offering will be freely tradable, and additional ordinary shares will be available for sale in the public market beginning 180 days after the date of this prospectus following the expiration of lock-up agreements between our shareholders and the underwriters.
-The representatives of the underwriters may release these shareholders from their lock-up agreements with the underwriters at any time and without notice, which would allow for earlier sales of shares in the public market.
+Upon completion of this offering, we will have outstanding number of ordinary shares outstanding as of September 30, 2017.
+Of these shares, the freely tradable, and this prospectus following the expiration of lock-up agreements entered into by our shareholders in connection with the offering.
+The representatives of the underwriters may agree to release these shareholders from their lock-up agreements at any time and without notice, which would allow for earlier sales of shares in the public market.
 Sales of a substantial number of such shares upon expiration of the lock-up agreements, the perception that such sales may occur, or early release of restrictions in the lock-up agreements, could cause the market price of our ordinary shares to fall or make it more difficult for you to sell your ordinary shares at a time and price that you deem appropriate.